 Shoulder bursitis exercise

-Exercises for shoulder impingement may likely work for shoulder bursitis because both of them usually occur together since there is a lack of sufficient research for shoulder bursitis.
-While some manual therapists may suggest specific shoulder exercises, current evidence suggests that they are not that better or different than general exercises.
+While some manual therapists may suggest specific shoulder exercises, current evidence suggests that they are not that better than general exercises, such as jogging and calisthenics.

 Shoulder bursitis surgery

 Most physicians recommend surgery for shoulder bursitis if conservative treatments fail.
-A 2006 systematic review found that arthroscopy shoulder surgery for shoulder impingement syndrome is more effective than open acromioplasty with regard to functional limitations and return to work” in the short term.
+A 2006 systematic review found that arthroscopy shoulder surgery for shoulder impingement is more effective than open acromioplasty with regard to functional limitations and return to work in the short term.
 However, in the long run, both types of surgeries are “equally effective” in improving function.

 The authors warned that most of the 18 studies reviewed were of low quality due to bias, such as lack of blinding of the practitioners in 70% of the trials and lack of mentioning of treatment allocation or whether the patients had more than one treatment.
 Thus, the conclusion and results are likely provisional, especially for shoulder bursitis since there is a lack of sufficient evidence about it.